VakıfBank: Present

 and deposits and fourth in terms of branch network according to the BRSA and the Banks Association of Turkey.
-As of such date, the Bank provided retail, commercial and investment banking services through a network of 935 full-service branches.
+As of such date, the bank provided retail, commercial and investment banking services through a network of 935 full-service branches.
 On February 2, 2021, VakıfBank Qatar Branch was approved to commence the regulated activities by Qatar Financial Centre Regulatory Authority.

 Services

-The banking products and services that it offers cover not only corporate, commercial and small-scale enterprise banking, but also the retail and private banking sectors.
-Being engaged in investment banking and capital market activities in addition to the basic banking products and services, VakıfBank offers the full range of financial products required in this era via state-of-the-art technology including, but not limited to underwriting, financial leasing and factoring services, etc.
+The financial services offered by VakıfBank include corporate banking, commercial banking, and small business banking, as well as retail and private banking.
+The bank is also into the business of investment banking and capital market operations, such as underwriting, financial leasing, and factoring.

 Vakıf Yatırım, a subsidiary of Vakıfbank, provides support to stock market investors.

 Ownership Structure

-Following the public offering in 2005, the 74.76% share of the General Directorate of Foundations in the Bank decreased to 58.45% and the 24.89% share of the VakıfBank Pension Fund decreased to 16.10% and the publicly traded shares constituted 25.18% of the Bank’s capital.
+Following the public offering in 2005, the 74.76% share of the Directorate General of Foundations in the bank decreased to 58.45% and the 24.89% share of the VakıfBank Pension Fund decreased to 16.10% and the publicly traded shares constituted 25.18% of the bank’s capital.

-As of December 11, 2019, 43.00% shares and 15.51% shares of General Directorate of Foundations representing Group (A) and Group (B), respectively (58.51% in total) have been transferred to the Ministry of Treasury and Finance as per the Presidential Decree dated December 3, 2019.
+As of December 11, 2019, 43.00% shares and 15.51% shares of the Directorate General of Foundations representing Group (A) and Group (B), respectively (58.51% in total) have been transferred to the Ministry of Treasury and Finance as per the Presidential Decree dated December 3, 2019.

-As of May 20, 2020, the capital increase process of VakıfBank was completed through private placement and Türkiye Wealth Fund became a shareholder of the Bank with 35.99% share.
+As of May 20, 2020, the capital increase process of VakıfBank was completed through private placement and Türkiye Wealth Fund became a shareholder of the bank with 35.99% share.

 As of March 21, 2022, the capital increase process of VakıfBank was completed through private placement and Türkiye Wealth Fund increased its shareholder of the Bank with 64.85% share.